cs107-sys-dev/playground/README.md

-Lanting Li once visited this page.
+Lanting Li has visited this page twice.